rw4523/IS4523_TAScripts/MQ_Scripts/README.md

 # Module Quiz Scripts
 Used for making/using `.xlsx` files in the format that BlackBoard's quiz machine accepts

-Written in Python 3 (Does not work in 2.7), on a Windows 10 PC.
+Written in Python 3 (Does not work in 2.7), using [Anaconda Navigator's Jupyter Notebook](https://www.anaconda.com/distribution/#windows), on a Windows 10 PC.
-Works with Mac/OSX if using Anaconda-Navigator/JupyterNotebook (Python 3) version.
+Works with Mac/OSX if using Anaconda-Navigator/Jupyter Notebook (Python 3) version.
 (I hope).
-If you don't want to install new Anaconda/JupyterNotebook onto your computer, you can alternatively use [Google Colab](https://colab.research.google.com/).
+If you don't want to install new Anaconda/Jupyter Notebook onto your computer, you can alternatively use [Google Colab](https://colab.research.google.com/).
 * Note: Use at your own risk because Google *might or might not* charge you.
 I just heard it's an option but I've never ran the `MQ_Scripts` with it.

 ### [MQ_Feedback.py](https://github.com/rw4523/IS4523_TAScripts/blob/master/MQ_Scripts/MQ_Feedback/MQ_Feedback.py):